Lamprolepis smaragdina: Geographical distribution

-It is found in arboreal forests of Taiwan, Palawan, Luzon and Sulu archipelagoes in the Philippines, New Guinea as well as the Indo-Australian archipelago and down south to the Solomon and Santa Cruz islands.
+It is found in arboreal forests of Taiwan, Palawan, Luzon, Davao and Sulu archipelagoes in the Philippines, New Guinea as well as the Indo-Australian archipelago and down south to the Solomon and Santa Cruz islands.

 The emerald tree skink is frequently found in palm plantations in disturbed coastal areas.

 Feeding habits and diet

 It is mostly carnivorous, feeding on insects and other small creatures, although occasionally it may devour fruit and leafy plants.
 In some areas, it even steals dog food.

 Behavior

 They prefer bare tree trunks without climbing plants.
 Several have even been sighted on minute islands with very little greenery, the record being four palm trees.
 It is a highly active species.
 Always on the move and is very squirmy if handled.
 They are an unaggressive species and sometimes observed to form little groups to gang up on bigger prey.
+They are social towards humans, with pet owners reporting the skinks "greet" them as they approach their enclosures.

 Reproduction and breeding habits

 Courtship ritual is the same as most lizards.
 It as an oviparous species meaning it lays eggs rather than bear live young like most members of the skink family do.
 Eggs are usually laid in clusters of two.
 They can be easily bred in captivity and may live an average 7–12 years in captivity.